Good dog! Westminster dog show gets set to pick a winner

 Then there’s a Maltese that clearly is aiming for stardom: Her name is Hollywood.

-Still to be chosen Wednesday evening are three more finalists: a terrier, a sporting dog (such as spaniels and retrievers) and a working dog (guard dogs, sled dogs and other big breeds).
+Still to be chosen Wednesday evening are two more finalists: a terrier and a working dog (guard dogs, sled dogs and other big breeds).

 Hopefuls include Striker, a Samoyed that made it to the finals at Westminster last year and won his breed again on Wednesday morning.
 After topping the canine rankings last year, Striker has lately been hitting a few dog shows ”to keep his head in the game,” said handler Laura King.